 Having that kind of relationship helps teams collaborate openly and without fear of sharing their thoughts.

-“As we build these human connections they help us build partnerships,” Zoe said.
-“We just need everyone to bring their expertise to the table and do so in an open, honest, and positive way.”
+“As we build these human connections, they help us build partnerships,” Zoe said.
+“We just need everyone to bring their expertise to the table and do so openly, honestly, and positively.”

 Genuine relationships go beyond transactional.

 Jenn Vogel, CRO at Voxpopme and host of “Reel Talk,” added that genuine relationships could give teams a more holistic view of the landscape and move forward stronger and together.